7100SW/would-you-quiz/README.md

 # Would You Rather App for Udacity Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project requires [NodeJS](https://nodejs.org/en/download/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The source can be downloaded or clone from https://github.com/7100SW/would-you-quiz.git

+Follow these steps to build and run the project:

+1. Retrieve the source code from my Github repository
+2. Run `yarn install` in the project root directory.
+(Alternatively, you can use `npm install`.)
+3. Run `yarn start` to launch the application.
+(Alternatively, you can also use `npm start`.)

 ## How to login for Testing